grislyeye/grislyeye.com/posts/black-griffin-session-36.md

 </dl>

 <aside>
-Ric whispers, “Biron and Ba notices that Agata now has a filthy copy of the Dictum, the Holy Book of the Mother and Father, open on her desk.”
+Ric whispers, “Biron and Ba notice that Agata now has a filthy copy of the Dictum, the Holy Book of the Mother and Father, open on her desk.”
 </aside>

 <dl>